Jadon55/Project-3/README.md

 # Project-3
 Data Science Bootcamp - Project 3
 <br>
-This is a demonstraion of the finshed Visualization site.
+This is a demonstration of the finished Visualization site.
 Check out [Project Proposal](https://github.com/Jadon55/Project-3/blob/Jadon-Branch/Proposal.md) for more information on the data used and the questions asked.
 <br>

 ## Quick Links